patrickbreen/demo_url_shortener/README.md

 ## Major components: Python, Flask, Docker, Dynamo DB, AWS

 ## Important: make sure not to commit AWS credentials to this repositiory!!
+## Important: all scripts and commands assume that the working directory is the root of this repository

+`./script/<script>.sh`